stephane-klein/sish-playground/README.md

 # Sish playground

-In my playground, I start by installing [PowerDNS](https://en.wikipedia.org/wiki/PowerDNS) on a Scaleway instance.
+In this playground, I start by installing [PowerDNS](https://en.wikipedia.org/wiki/PowerDNS) on a Scaleway virtual instance.

-Then I install [dnsrobocert](https://dnsrobocert.readthedocs.io/) to generate wildcard (`*.playground.stephane-klein.info`) Let's encrypt certificates with a DNS challange.
+Next, I configure [dnsrobocert](https://dnsrobocert.readthedocs.io/) to generate an SSL Let's Encrypt certificate using the DNS Challenge method, securing the `wildcard *.playground.stephane-klein.info`.

-Then I install [Sish](https://docs.ssi.sh/) to expose with workstation *ssh* my local service on Internet.
+Then, I install [Sish](https://docs.ssi.sh/), a tool that allows exposing an HTTP service from my workstation to the Internet with a simple *ssh* command.

+Finally, I run tests to ensure everything is working correctly.

 ## Prerequisites